Robust UK data dims case for more monetary stimulus

-LONDON Britain's service sector grew at its fastest pace in over two year in June, boosting hopes for a sustained recovery and dimming speculation new Bank of England Governor Mark Carney will usher in a new wave of stimulus.
+LONDON Britain's service sector put in a stellar performance in June, suggesting the economy is recovering faster than expected and dimming talk that new Bank of England Governor Mark Carney may want to push quickly for more monetary stimulus.

-Separate surveys showing subdued inflation and rising demand for credit added to the stream of upbeat economic news that has dominated Carney's first week on the job.
+Adding to the brighter economic news that has dominated Carney's first week in office were separate surveys showing subdued inflation and rising demand for credit.

-Britain's closely-watched Purchasing Managers' Index for services leapt two points to 56.9, higher than any economist polled by Reuters had forecast.
-Anything over 50 indicates growth.
+As the Bank of England began its first policy meeting under Carney, the Purchasing Managers' Index for services leapt two points to 56.9, far higher than any economist had forecast in a Reuters poll and its best reading in more than two years.

-Sterling jumped as investors bet the Bank of England's Monetary Policy Committee - which will conclude its first meeting under Carney on Thursday - would be in no rush to restart the printing presses.

-A minority on the Monetary Policy Committee has consistently argued for more quantitative easing in recent months and Carney, who gained a reputation for monetary activism when at the helm of the Bank of Canada, had been widely expected to back that view.

-The details of Wednesday's services survey were unequivocally strong: New orders and employment both rose at their fastest pace in six years, while business optimism also enjoyed a significant rise.
+In a sign that the upswing may be sustained, new orders in the service sector rose at the fastest rate since June 2007.

+Sterling hit a session high as investors speculated the Bank of England's next move may be to tighten policy, albeit not imminently, rather than to print more money, as had been widely expected after Carney's appointment was announced in November.

 "I'm surprised by how strong it is," said Brian Hilliard, UK economist at Societe Generale.
-"It looks rather difficult for Carney to come in with all guns blazing for more easing."
+"The policy point is that it looks rather difficult for Carney to come in with all guns blazing for more easing."

 George Buckley at Deutsche Bank noted that the composite index was close to the level at which the central bank has in the past tightened policy, at 56.5 compared with an average tightening level of 57.4.